 Visit the Army Reserve Retirement Pay Calculator to get an estimate of your monthly retirement pay at age 60.

-The Secretary of the military department concerned (Secretary of Transportation for the Coast Guard) notifies, in writing, members of the Reserve Forces who have completed the eligibility requirements for retirement and receipt of retired pay at age 60.
+The Secretary of the military department concerned (Secretary of Homeland Security for the Coast Guard) notifies, in writing, members of the Reserve Forces who have completed the eligibility requirements for retirement and receipt of retired pay at age 60.
 Notice is sent to the member within one year of reaching eligibility.
 Reserve Component members generally have three options upon receiving notice of eligibility:

 1. Remain in the Ready Reserve and continue to perform inactive duty training, annual training and active duty for training depending on their training and pay category, or remain on the active status list of the Standby Reserve and continue to perform unpaid training for the purpose of accumulating retirement points.